AssafCohen3/NBAStatsDB/README.md

-python3 boxscores_db.py -hof #updates the boxscore tables and the hall of fame inductees(not complete without awards option but almost complete) python3 boxscores_db.py -aw #updates the boxscore tables and the awards table(will take some time) python3 boxscores_db.py -starters #updates the boxscore tables and updating starters data(require a request per team per season so will take some time)
+python3 boxscores_db.py -hof #updates the boxscore tables and the hall of fame inductees(not complete without awards option but almost complete) python3 boxscores_db.py -aw #updates the boxscore tables and the awards table(will take some time) python3 boxscores_db.py -starters #updates the boxscore tables and updating starters data(require a request per team per season so will take some time) python3 boxscores_db.py -t all #updates the boxscore tables and updating all transactions data
 ```

 after that step you can start query all the boxscores that had been collected. <br/>